MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

   - Global administrator
   - Security administrator

-- Ability to use [Graph Explorer](/graph/graph-explorer) and be familiar (to some extend) with the Microsoft Graph API.
+- Ability to use [Graph Explorer](/graph/graph-explorer) and be familiar (to some extent) with the Microsoft Graph API.

 - Familiarize yourself with the [application auditing concepts](/azure/active-directory/fundamentals/security-operations-applications) (part of https://aka.ms/AzureADSecOps).